On the Robustness of Kernel Goodness-of-Fit Tests: Robust Kernel Goodness-of-fit Tests for KSD-Ball Uncertainty Sets

 Another uncertainty model commonly studied in the literature is the \emph{density-band} model \citep{kassam1981robust,hafner1993construction}, defined as distributions whose density function lies within an error band of a nominal model with density $p$, i.e., $\{Q \in \cP(\R^d): \; Q \textrm{ has density } q \textrm{ with } | q(\bx) - p(\bx)| \leq \delta(\bx) \textrm{ for all } \bx \}$, for some function $\delta: \R^d \to [0, \infty)$.
 It can be shown that density-band models can be rewritten as Huber's contamination models \eqref{eq: Huber model} with additional constraints on the outlier distribution \citep{fauss2016old}.
 However, compared with Huber's models, density-band models have the advantage of being more interpretable and more natural for certain forms of model disparity such as heavy tails.
 The following result suggests how the uncertainty radius $\theta$ should be chosen for such models and is proved in \Cref{sec: pf of KSD bound density band}. \begin{proposition} Suppose $k$ satisfies the conditions in \Cref{lem: bounded Stein kernel} and $\E_{\bX \sim P}[\|\bs_p(\bX)\|_2] < \infty$.
 Furthermore, assume $Q, P \in \cP(\R^d)$ admit positive densities $q, p$ on $\R^d$ and $p \in \cC^1$.
 If $| q(\bx) - p(\bx) | \leq \delta(\bx)$ for some function $\delta: \R^d \to [0, \infty)$ such that $\delta_0 \coloneqq \int_{\R^d} \delta(\bx) \diff\bx < \infty$, then $\ksd(Q, P) \leq \delta_0 \tau_\infty^{1/2}$. \end{proposition} The bound in \Cref{prop: KSD bound density band} is not tight, as its proof involves bounding an integrand that can take negative values by its absolute value.
 Nevertheless, as we will show in \Cref{sec: exp: misspecified tails}, this bound is not overly loose and can still be useful.
 In particular, it allows us to design a KSD test that is robust to tail misspecification while still maintaining non-trivial power.

 \Cref{prop: KSD bound huber model} and \ref{prop: KSD bound density band} also reveal a limitation of our robust KSD test---it can be overly conservative to alternatives that are not the intended contamination but still lie within the chosen KSD-ball uncertainty set.
 For example, to ensure robustness to Huber's contamination models \eqref{eq: Huber model} with tolerance $\epsilon_0$, \Cref{prop: KSD bound huber model} suggests setting the uncertainty radius to $\theta = \epsilon_0 \tau_\infty^{1/2}$.
 However, the resulting KSD-ball $\cB^\KSD(P; \theta)$ contains not only Huber's models, but also other distributions such as density-band models.
-As a result, the robust KSD test will control Type-I errors uniformly over this ball, regardless of whether they are the intended contamination type.
-This limitation is not unique to our method, but a generic drawback of all robust tests based on uncertainty sets \citep{fauss2021minimax}.
-Nevertheless, we will demonstrate in our numerical experiments that, for alternatives \emph{outside} of the prescribed KSD-ball, our robust test does achieve non-trivial test power.
+As a result, the robust KSD test will control Type-I errors for all these distributions, regardless of whether they are the intended contamination type.
+This limitation is not unique to our method; it is a generic drawback of all robust tests based on uncertainty sets \citep{fauss2021minimax}.